 - The maximum message size allowed by the servers is 30 MB.
 For sending larger attachments, please use locker.smu.edu.

-- Students retain their SMU email account one full year following graduation.
+- Students retain their SMU email account after graduation!

 - The current storage quota for faculty and staff is 2 GB.